go-vela/community/proposals/2022/07-01_nested_api_objects.md

 * less code than option 2 (changes existing structs & API handlers)
 * less effort than option 2 (less code translates to less effort)
+* not having to support another API collection of endpoints

 #### Cons: